 Use it or Lose it - Utilise Your Tax Allowances

-We’re only weeks away from the end of the tax year.
-It’s extremely important that you take advantage of any valuable tax reliefs before that date or risk losing them.
-It’s a case of `use it, or lose it’ and perhaps also thousands of pounds you could have saved.
+It’s extremely important that you take advantage of any valuable tax reliefs before the end of the tax year or risk losing them.
+It’s a case of `use it, or lose it’ and perhaps also thousands of pounds that you could have saved.

-Here’s our usual annual checklist for you to take a look at, whether you’re still working, or retired.
+Check out our annual checklist, whether you’re still working, or retired.

 For those who are working: